-Despite the demise of several public cloud storage service offerings in the past year, solution providers say cloud-based backup and storage solutions are finding a following among
+Despite the demise of several public cloud storage service offerings in the past year, solution providers say cloud-based backup and storage solutions are finding a following among their smaller business clientele.

 There are two reasons.
 First, virtualization advances have improved backup and disaster recovery options.
 Second, there is strong desire among small businesses to simplify data management.
 It turns out that the reason many small businesses shunned backup solutions in the past wasn’t necessarily because such solutions weren’t relevant.
 It was because few small businesses have the wherewithal to deal with shuffling tapes and other storage media.

 “Nobody even questions cloud backup and disaster recovery anymore,” said Richard Vaughn, vice president and co-founder of i-Tech Support Inc., an Orlando, Fla., solution provider.
 “I don’t have any regular customer that has a tape drive anymore – or, for that matter, anyone who has any backup storage on-site.
 In selling these solutions, we used to have to emphasize the encryption we use, the multisite aspect, where the data will be, and so forth.
 They don’t even ask anymore.”

 It is important to distinguish between what solution providers like i-Tech Support recommend and the services that have shuttered in the past year.
 What they recommend includes commodity cloud storage services offered by giant Iron Mountain.
 According to a research note issued by Gartner Inc., Iron Mountain plans to transfer users of its Virtual File Store service to a “higher-value offering” called Nearpoint File System Archiving in 2012.
 Nearpoint will be a hybrid that leverages policy-based archiving on site and in the cloud with indexing and classification capabilities.”